 The featured image (top) is a reconstruction of the native settlement near the Spanish mission and mission garden at the base of A-Mountain in Tucson, by our own Rob Ciaccio.

-On Tuesday, I became majority owner and president of Desert Archaeology, Inc., and the company founder, Bill Doelle, became vice president.
-This is a tremendous honor.
+On Tuesday, I became majority owner and president of Desert Archaeology, Inc. This is a tremendous honor.
 Desert Archaeology is one of a few strong, early-established cultural resources management-only firms in Arizona.

 Even as this transition marks a point of change in the company, there will be a continuity of many shared values, one of which is that good research and creativity can create a good business.
 At Desert, research isn’t a luxury, it’s a motivation.
 Together, we have invested our careers in understanding these arid landscapes, and view projects large and small as chances to learn, evaluate, and expand our understanding of the ancient places of the Southwest.
 We understand the strengths and weaknesses of certain projects for answering our particular questions.
 As we work on compliance projects, we aren’t intent on digging and collecting ‘everything’ and putting it into boxes that sit on museum shelves.
 We are intent on finding that fraction of everything that will make the greatest contribution to knowledge.